 Fire extinguishers are an important safety implement, posted as required in areas where flammable materials are placed or a fire is likely to take hold - such as offices, workshops, public places, chemical laboratories, etc.

 In older generations of games, fire extinguishers were either left out as extraneous detail, or drawn in as non-interactive props.

-The most famous counter-example is Duke Nukem 3D, where fire extinguishers were interactive and purposeful, playing the role of explosive barrels.
+A counter-example is Duke Nukem 3D, where fire extinguishers are interactive and purposeful, playing the role of explosives.

 This demonstrates one of the two primary attributes of fire extinguishers: They are highly pressurized, and the materials inside, while heavily fire-retardant, are also usually toxic (with the exception of water-based fire extinguishers).

 Variants in games

 Most modern games do tend to feature fire extinguishers in areas that would ordinarily have them, and their function is divided into one of three major categories:

 - Non-interactive or interactive ("physics object") prop for detail purposes